EnergyMashupLab/NIST-CTS-Agents/docs/logging.md

 Ledgers are stored on your local system in the *dev/ledger* folder.
 Ledgers (see the [project README](../README.md)) contain committed transactions, and may be used to build an actor's position.

 ## Logging Levels
 Log4j 2 supports conventional and standard logging levels as well as custom levels.
-The standard levels are, from most specific to least specific (and lowest IntLevel to highest) is
+The standard levels are, from most specific to least specific (and lowest IntLevel to highest) is:

 *    OFF (most specific, no logging)
 *    FATAL (most specific, little data)